 Bronze is created by combining copper and tin.
-This is symbolic of a strong marriage which is created by the joining of two different individuals who come together as one.
+Bronze anniversary gifts are symbolic of a strong marriage that is created by the joining of two different individuals who come together as one.

-A modern gift of linens or lace can be a practical gift or a luxurious one.
-Lace signifies refined beauty and elegance, just like a marriage exemplifies polished and perfected love.
-The passage of time has created a delicate but strong object of beauty.
-In the "traditional" wedding gift timeline, lace is usually given on the 13th wedding anniversary.
+A modern eighth wedding anniversary gift of linens or lace can be a practical gift or a luxurious one.
+Lace signifies refined beauty and elegance, just like a marriage exemplifies polished and perfected love woven together over time.
+The passage of eight years as a wedded couple has symbolically created a delicate but strong object of beauty (in the "traditional" wedding gift timeline, lace is usually given on the 13th wedding anniversary).

 Gemstone and Color